Girl Reading a Letter at an Open Window

 Girl Reading a Letter at an Open Window (Dutch: Brieflezend meisje bij het venster), also known as Lady reading at an open window, is an oil painting by Dutch Golden Age painter Johannes Vermeer.
 Completed in approximately 1657–1659, the painting is on display at the Gemäldegalerie in Dresden, which has held it since 1742.
 For many years, the attribution of the painting—which features a young Dutch woman reading a letter before an open window—was lost, with first Rembrandt and then Pieter de Hooch being credited for the work before it was properly identified in 1880.
 After World War II, the painting was briefly in possession of the Soviet Union.
 In 2017, tests revealed that the painting had been altered after the painter's death.

 The painting was laboriously restored to its original composition between 2018 and 2021 using scalpel and microscope.
-It now shows Cupid in a “painting within a painting” on the wall, and since the restoration, hangs at the museum in Dresden as Vermeer painted it.
+It now shows Cupid in a "painting within a painting" on the wall, and since the restoration, hangs at the museum in Dresden as Vermeer painted it.

 Composition

 The painting as seen for nearly 300 years depicts a young Dutch blonde girl standing at an open window, in profile, reading a letter.
 A red drapery hangs over the top of the window glass, which has opened inward and which, in its lower right quadrant, reflects her.
 A tasseled ochre drapery in the foreground right, partially closed, masks a quarter of the room in which she stands.
 The color of the drape reflects the green of the woman's gown and the shades of the fruit tilted in a bowl on the red-draped table.
 On the table beside the bowl, a peach is cut in half, revealing its pit.

 X-ray examination of the painting in the 21st century revealed an image on the wall behind the girl.
 Further work by conservator Christoph Schölzel in 2017 revealed that varnish on that part of the painting differed from the rest of the painting, and was clearly applied after Vermeer died.
 In 2019, it was decided by the Staatliche Kunstsammlungen Dresden (State Arts Collection in Dresden) to restore the painting to its original composition by Vermeer.
-The painting of Cupid on the wall behind the girl resembles a painting from Vermeer’s own collection of art, a painting by Cesar van Everdingen.
+The painting of Cupid on the wall behind the girl resembles a painting from Vermeer's own collection of art, a painting by Cesar van Everdingen.

-The restoration provides an opportunity to reconsider the painting.
-The painting of Cupid on the wall may suggest that the girl is reading a love letter.
-Stephan Koja, director of the Gemäldegalerie Alte Meister (Old Masters Picture Gallery), said in a statement that “Beyond the superficially amorous context, it is a fundamental statement about the essence of true love.”
+The restoration prompts us to view the painting in a new light: the depiction of Cupid on the wall suggests that the girl may be reading a love letter.
+Stephan Koja, director of the Gemäldegalerie Alte Meister (Old Masters Picture Gallery), said in a statement that "Beyond the superficially amorous context, it is a fundamental statement about the essence of true love."